 On Editing as Improvisation, a review

-I can't stop thinking about a book I read this summer, Free Play: Improvisation in Life and Art by Stephen Nachmanovitch, especially the portion on revision.
-In honor of all the writers editing their work this winter, I wanted to share this wonderful book with you, specifically about its treatment of the revision process.
-Good luck to all of you, I wish you good editing!
+In honor of all the writers editing their work, I wanted to share this wonderful book with you, Free Play: Improvisation in Life and Art by Stephen Nachmanovitch—especially the portion on revision, its treatment of the revision process.
 The right book at the right time saves lives, and man, you can say that about Free Play: Improvisation in Life and Art by Stephen Nachmanovitch

 Here's my favorite part -- on editing.

 "In producing large works… we are perforce taking the results of many inspirations and melding them together into a flowing structure that has its own integrity and endures through time….
 We arrange them, cook them, render them down,digest them.
 We add, subtract, reframe, shift, break part, melt together.
 The play of revision and editing transforms the raw into the cooked.
 This is a whole art unto itself, of vision and revision, playing again with the half-baked products of our prior play. …